 Jumpstart your career as a radiation therapist with a certificate from Washburn University!
 Earning it in just 13 months is icing on the cake.

 What exactly does a Radiation Therapist do?

 In general, Radiation Therapists are tasked with administering radiation treatments to patients with cancer and other diseases.
-In addition, they must determine the exact location of cancer and then explain the formulated treatment plan.
+In addition, they must determine the exact location of the cancer and then explain treatment plans.

 How much money does a Radiation Therapist earn?